hibatallahk/hibatallahk/README.md

 ### Hi there 🌱

-<h4 align="center"><samp> I'm Hibatallah, a Data Scientist, passionate about data world 👩🏻‍💻, a big fan of the scientific research too 🦉
+<h4 align="center"><samp> I'm Hibatallah, a PhD Student, passionate about data world 👩🏻‍💻, a big fan of the scientific research too 🦉

 Seeking to contribute in AI field and emerging technologies, to make creative solutions in different domains' applications.